 Taxes on freelance earnings are calculated differently from taxes on income earned from a regular 9-5 job.

-For those who work at full-time jobs, Social Security and Medicare taxes are automatically deducted from their paycheck.
+For those who work full-time jobs, Social Security and Medicare taxes are automatically deducted from their paycheck.
 The employer then covers 50% of those taxes.

 Timeline For Paying Freelance Taxes

-- First estimated tax payment - April 15, 2020
+- First estimated tax payment - April 18, 2022

-- Second estimated tax payment - June 17, 2020
+- Second estimated tax payment - June 15, 2022

-- Third estimated tax payment - September 16, 2020
+- Third estimated tax payment - September 15, 2022

-- Fourth estimated tax payment - January 15, 2021
+- Fourth estimated tax payment - January 17, 2023

 You will have to pay freelance taxes if you earn $400 or more from freelance work during this financial year.

-Keep track of your income and expenses throughout the year – Keeping track of your income and expenses throughout the year can save you a lot of heartache when tax season comes around.
-When you leave it until the last minute, there is a higher likelihood that you will leave out a major expense or income resulting in you paying far more than you should.
-The best way to stay on top of your income and expenses is to have a proper filing system in place.
-Keep a record of all the money you receive as soon as it's in your account in one file and save all your expense receipts in another file.
+Keeping track of your income and expenses throughout the year can save you a headache when tax season comes around.
+When you leave it until the last minute, there is a higher likelihood that you will leave out a significant expense or income, resulting in you paying far more than you should.
+The best way to stay on top of your income and expenses is to have a proper filing system.
+Keep a record of the money you receive as soon as it's in your account.
+In another file, save all your expense receipts.
 You’ll be surprised at the difference this simple strategy can make.

-Like all other taxpayers, freelancers too are eligible for meal deductions.
-There are limits however and it’s important to know what that limit is so you don’t over-indulge only to get a rude shock at the year end.
-You cannot claim deductions on every Sunday breakfast you have at McDonalds.
-Only dining bills that are considered a business expense are deductible.
-This includes meals related to entertaining or meeting with a client, or when traveling overnight for business which are eligible for deduction.
-That too, you can only claim 50% of the total cost of the meal.
+Like all other taxpayers, freelancers, too, are eligible for meal deductions.
+There are limits, however, and it’s essential to know them so that you don’t over-indulge only to get a rude shock at the end of the year.
+You cannot claim deductions on every Sunday breakfast you have at McDonald's.
+Only dining bills that are considered business expenses are deductible.
+This includes meals related to entertaining, meeting with a client, or traveling overnight for business.
+Remember that you can only claim 50% of the total cost of the meal.

 Calculating Freelance Taxes

-Should You Hire A Professional To File Your Tax Returns For 2020?
+Should You Hire A Professional To File Your Tax Returns For 2022?